I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Oh, I just meant that I don't think we can ever be sure one way or the other.

-Even if physicists discover tomorrow that the future is mathematically garunteed, calcuable down to your predestination to unwrap your chewing gum wrappers in a particular way, it still feels like we have free will.
-Like you said, you could have worn your blue dublet today, but you didn't.
+Even if physicists discover tomorrow that the future is mathematically guaranteed, calculable down to your predestination to unwrap your chewing gum wrappers in a particular way, it still feels like we have free will.
+Like you said, you could have worn your blue doublet today, but you didn't.
 For all intents and purposes that was a free choice.

 But those feelings are deceptive, to some degree, because there are always subtle factors outside of your control.